PRIDE-R/prideR/README.md

     get.list.PsmDetail("PXD000001", 5)

-There are also count methods for each of the entitites.
+There are also count methods for each of the PRIDE Archive entitites.

+Get page 1 with a size of 20 clusters:

+    get.list.ClusterSummary(1,20)

+As a data frame:

+    list.to.data.frame(get.list.ClusterSummary())

 ### Future Works